dready92/PHP-on-Couch/doc/couch_replicator.md

 CouchDB supports replicating a database on other CouchDB databases.
 Think of replication as a copy-paste operation on databases.

 The couchReplicator object is a simple abstraction of the CouchDB replication model.
+Those replication features are available in CouchDB 0.11 .
+At the time of this coding, canceling a continuous replication doesn't seem to always work.

 To create a new couchReplicator object, you first have to include necessary files, and then instanciate the object, passing in argument a couchClient instance.